Film Review: Those Magnificent Men in their Flying Machines (1965)

 directed by Ken Annakin

-Frames in this review are taken from the Fox DVD, which shows once again that price is entirely unrelated to technical quality.
+Frames in this review are taken from the Fox DVD, which shows once again

 Those Magnificent Men in their Flying Machines is surprisingly funny for a comedy from 1965 filmed in 70mm.
 Too often, such films can’t quite decide if they want to be comedies or epics, as the immensity of the large-format photography detracts from the snap-and-crackle necessary for good comedy.
-The cult favorite It's a Mad, Mad, Mad, Mad Worldalt, for example, felt very forced ("Under a ... big ...
+The cult favorite It's a Mad, Mad, Mad, Mad World, for example, felt very forced ("Under a ... big ...
 Double-Ya!"), and the breathtaking vistas of a large format extravaganza contrasted with painfully obvious effects shots and claustrophobic rooms.

 Magnificent Men does not suffer from these problems.
 Although every character is a stereotype, the acting remains fairly natural and nobody feels like he has to ham it up.
 The film also does a good job with special effects.
 Process shots are infrequent, as most of the flying was done in real life with actual reconstructions of period machines.
 What process shots do exist are done with substantial care and show only mild artifacts.
 Much of the film takes place outdoors, while indoor sets are spacious and dressed in great detail to take advantage of the large-format photography.
 It’s a handsome production that actually manages to produce a fairly good 70mm comedy.